victorbiga/engineering-management/README.md

 * [JIRA is an antipattern](https://techcrunch.com/2018/12/09/jira-is-an-antipattern/), Jon Evans.
 * [Agile Lite: Agile without all the burnout](https://github.com/davebs/AgileLite)

+> The ultimate inspiration is the deadline.
+> — Nolan Bushnell

 ## Release management

 * [The Tick-Tock of Apple](https://512pixels.net/2012/02/the-tick-tock-of-apple/)